OneDrive/onedrive-api-docs/auth/msa_oauth.md

 request from the beginning.

 ## Sign the user out
-To sign a user out, the following steps should be performed:
+To sign a user out, the perform the following steps:

-1. Delete any cached access_token or refresh_token values you've previously received from the OAuth 2 flow.
+1. Delete any cached `access_token` or `refresh_token` values you've previously received from the OAuth flow.
-2. Perform any sign out actions in your application (cleaning up local state, removing any cached items, etc).
+2. Perform any sign out actions in your application (for example, cleaning up local state, removing any cached items, etc.).
 3. Make a call to the authorization web service using this URL:

 ```